 Because of your muscle’s reliance on glycogen, the key to becoming more insulin sensitive and making it work for you is through exercise.
 During and after you exercise, your muscles need fuel.
 In fact they need it ALL the time, but they really need fuel to help you during your workout and they need it afterwards to help recovery.
 That fuel comes from glycogen.

 By exercising regularly, your body becomes more sensitive to insulin.
-Your muscles will normally consume between 70% - 90% of the glucose in the blood, which rises still further with regular exercise.
+Your muscles will normally consume between 70% – 90% of the glucose in the blood, which rises still further with regular exercise.
 This process of high demand will actually continue for up to 24 hours after your workout.
 Through cardio and anaerobic exercises your body will build lean tissue and therefore increase the need for glycogen still further.
-Increasing muscle mass will give a reduction in insulin resistance.
+Studies show that for every 10% increase in muscle mass, you actually get an 11% reduction in insulin resistance.

 Another way to help your own insulin sensitivity is through the food you eat.
 There are foods that also help increase your sensitivity.
 Things like green tea, spices (e.g. cinnamon and turmeric), nuts and vinegar, don’t help it directly, but they do improve the body’s ability to store those higher-carb foods you eat as muscle glycogen, rather than fat.
 When you do eat foods like sweet potatoes, pasta or oats, try and combine them with one of these insulin sensitisers.